 Below we’ve listed some of the suggestions from other avid hunters that often hunt with dogs.
 These aren’t the most essential gun dog supply items; however, some hunters may find these tools and equipment useful for comfort and safety of the owner and the dog.

 A set of good quality doggy boots will protect your pet’s paws from getting abrasions, burns from too hot or too cold of a terrain while he’s outdoors with you.
 Many types of hunt-related injuries can lead to infections, and infections can be quite dangerous.
-For more ideas, take a look at this list of top 5 best dog boots that stay on for good.

 There are also many different kinds of dog vests available, both for everyday use and in the gun dog supplies section.
 Some are protective and others are camouflaged and designed to blend in with the outdoors.